chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 # Nutrition label Project

+# Questions

+- Why is it when my browser render's html, the pixels or sizing is a little off?

 ## rules

 - Font: your font stack can use Franklin Gothic Heavy for the main heading, and Helvetica Black and Helvetica for the remaining fonts.